 im·prove | \ im-ˈprüv \

 to enhance in value or quality : make better

 I am on a mission to get the message out to youth that no matter where they come from, they can become somebody.
-As I embark on this new journey of being an author and speaker, I fully intend on showing them how to do just that.
 I believe that real positive influence starts with Les Brown’s famous saying “It’s possible.”